KAI KF-21 Boramae: Testing achievements

-In January 2022, the final assembly of the KF-21 prototype occurred.
+In January 2022, the KF-21 prototype experienced final assembly.

 In March 2022, ground testing was conducted for the AESA radar.
-The AESA radar of the KF-21 is equipped with about 1,000 transmit/receive modules and electronically steers the radar beam by adjusting the phase of the radio waves.
+The AESA radar of the KF-21 is equipped with about 1,000 transmit-receive modules and electronically steers the radar beam by adjusting the phase of the radio waves.

 In April 2022, the AESA radar began its domestic flight tests.
 By the first half of 2023, all developed functional and performance requirements of the AESA radar were verified through flight tests.
 Various flight scenarios and repeated tests improved the completeness and reliability of the AESA radar.
 In South Africa, a civilian aircraft (Boeing 737-500) was modified to create a test aircraft (FTB: Flying Test Bed) equipped with the AESA radar.
 From November to December 2021, a total of 10 sorties were conducted to test the basic functions and performance of the radar, including its most critical performance, maximum detection range.

 On 6 July 2022, the first prototype of the KF-21 conducted a ramp taxi test in preparation for its maiden flight.

 On 7 July 2022, the final engine run test. and a high speed taxi test was conducted in preparation for its maiden flight.

 On 19 July 2022, the KF-21 successfully completed its maiden flight.
 The KF-21 took off at 3:40 PM and landed at 4:13 PM, marking a successful 33-minute first flight.
 It will undergo approximately 2,000 flight tests in the future to verify various performance aspects and weapons compatibility.

 On 28 September 2022, the ROKAF released a video demonstrating the KF-21's landing gear operation during flight, addressing public curiosity about the mechanics of the landing gears and caps.

 On 10 November 2022, the second prototype took off from Sacheon Air Base in South Gyeongsang Province, tested its flight performance for 35 minutes, and landed safely.

 On 3 January 2023, the third prototype successfully completed its first test flight.
 The third prototype took off from the 3rd Training Wing in Sacheon, South Gyeongsang Province at 1:01 PM and landed at 1:38 PM.
 The first test flight recorded a maximum speed of 370 km/h and a maximum altitude of 4,600 meters, which is similar to the levels achieved by the first and second prototypes.
 The third prototype is equipped with speed and structural load expansion measurement systems.
 It is expected to facilitate smoother speed and structural load expansion tests, which constitute a significant portion of the KF-21 system development flight tests.